Is DuckDuckGo a VPN? Do You Need It For Privacy?

 StartPage incorporates Google results and is available as a Chrome and Firefox extension.

 Search Encrypt is a fast and reliable private search engine giving DuckDuckGo a run for its money.
-This search engine keeps users’ searches private using local encryption with Perfect Forward Secrecy (PFC).
+This search engine keeps users’ searches private using local encryption with Perfect Forward Secrecy (PFS).

 The search engine encrypts your search terms locally before transmitting them to their secure servers.
 Once you are done with your search, the encryption key for the term disappears.

-On the plus side, Search Encrypt has a browser feature that prevents your browser from saving your search history.
+Another great aspect of Search Encrypt is that it has a browser feature that prevents your browser from saving your search history.
 It also doesn’t use any tracking software.

 Yes, DuckDuckGo does truly work and is capable of ensuring anonymous browsing.
 DuckDuckGo is private and offers much better data protection than other mainstream browsers and search engines.